itsderek23/todo-react/docs/tutorial.md

 * Reload the UXPin Editor in your browser.
 * Select the "Learn UXPin Merge" design system in the bottom left corner of the editor.
-* Click and drag components from the sidebar to the canvas.
+* Click and drag the components from the sidebar to the canvas.

 You should have a solid looking prototype: